mdibella-dev/mdb-theme-gutenberg/README.md

 * Bugfix: Tags button list is displayed the same in block editor and frontend
 * Bugfix: Add missing z-index to scrollup
 * Bugfix: Fix 1rem setting
-* Bugfix: Custom blocks: Inline core block scripts are not loaded

 ### Previous changes